Val-Resh/AdventOfCode2021/day1/README.md

 263 (increased)<br><br>
 In this example, there are 7 measurements that are larger than the previous measurement.
 <br>
-How many measurements are larger than the previous measurement?
+How many measurements are larger than the previous measurement?<br>
 Data in data.txt

 ANSWER: 1766